Kingdom of Tahiti

 King Pomare III

 Pōmare III was the king of Tahiti between 1821 and 1827.
-He was the second son of Pōmare II.
-He was born at Papaʻoa, ʻArue, 25 June 1820 as Teri'i-ta-ria, and was baptised

-on 10 September 1820.
-He succeeded to the throne on the death of his father.
-He was crowned at Papaʻoa, ʻArue, 21
+on the death of his father.
+He was crowned at Papaʻoa, ʻArue, 21 April 1824.

-education took place at the South Sea Academy, Papetoai, Moʻorea.
-He reigned under a council of Regency until his death
+Sea Academy, Papetoai, Moʻorea.
+He reigned under a council of Regency until his death 8 January 1827.
+During his reign,

-8 January 1827.
-During his reign, the Kingdom's first flag was adopted.
-He was succeeded by his sister, ʻAimata Pōmare IV Vahine-o-Punuateraʻitua, who reigned 1827-1877.
+by his sister, ʻAimata Pōmare IV Vahine-o-Punuateraʻitua, who reigned 1827-1877.

 The Reign of Queen Pōmare IV

-Queen of Tahiti (28 February 1813 - 17 September 1877), more properly ʻAimata Pōmare IV Vahine-o-Punuateraʻitua
+IV, Queen of Tahiti (28 February 1813 - 17 September 1877), more properly ʻAimata Pōmare IV Vahine-o-Punuateraʻitua

 (otherwise known as ʻAimata {meaning: eye-eater, after an old custom of the ruler to eat the eye of the defeated foe}